Important Information about

 The Factory Three key organs, the stomach, intestines, and liver dictate how quickly your BAC rises and lowers once you begin drinking.

-more slowly than the intestines.
-The stomach has a valve at the end called the
+so more slowly than the intestines.
+The stomach has a valve at the end called

-stomach for digesting (& slows down alcohol diffusion).
-So eating food can
+the stomach for digesting (& slows down alcohol diffusion).
+So eating food

-your stomach.
-If you drink on an empty stomach, your pyloric valve is open
+than your stomach.
+If you drink on an empty stomach, your pyloric valve is

-and more of the alcohol reaches the intestine quicker.
-The intestine can then
+open and more of the alcohol reaches the intestine quicker.
+The intestine can

-diffuse more of it into your bloodstream quicker, thus raising your BAC more
+then diffuse more of it into your bloodstream quicker, thus raising your BAC

 3. The Liver eliminates the alcohol.
 It does so by producing an enzyme called

-constant higher production of this enzyme tends to metabolize alcohol more
+the constant higher production of this enzyme tends to metabolize alcohol

-quickly, thus lowering their BAC more quickly.
-However, the proliferation of
+more quickly, thus lowering their BAC more quickly.
+However, the

-these same enzymes eventually begins to damage the liver).
-95% of the
+proliferation of these same enzymes eventually begins to damage the liver).

-alcohol you drink leaves your body this way.
-The rest is released in sweat,
+95% of the alcohol you drink leaves your body this way.
+The rest is released

-breath, saliva, urine, and even breast milk.
-For the average person, an average
+in sweat, breath, saliva, urine, and even breast milk.
+For the average person,

-drink will take about an hour to leave your body.
-In BAC numbers, this would
+an average drink will take about an hour to leave your body.
+In BAC

 Medications Alcohol is a depressant.
 If you take any other depressant drugs, the effects of alcohol can be multiplied up to 10 times.
 Your BAC will be the same, but the EFFECTS will be far stronger.
 It is very important to always follow instructions for all medications, not just prescribed medicine.
 Even aspirin or Tylenol can be harmful when mixed with alcohol.